Difference Between Training, Sparring, and Bag Gloves

 Bag gloves prioritize durability

-Dense foam cores resist compression longer, especially during hard straight punches.
-Cleto Reyes bag gloves stay popular among experienced punchers because the compact design delivers strong feedback through the knuckles.
+Heavy bag sessions break gloves down faster than most people expect.
+Dense foam cores in bag gloves resist compression longer, particularly during hard straight punches.
+Cleto Reyes bag gloves stay popular among more experienced punchers because the compact design delivers clear feedback through the knuckles — you know immediately when your alignment is off.

 Training gloves balance both

 Training gloves try to survive mixed-use sessions without becoming too specialized in either direction.
+That balancing act works reasonably well for beginners.
+Advanced boxers tend to notice the limitations faster than they expect.

 Weight and Ounce Differences Explained